Facebook critics launch rival oversight board

 By Katie Paul

-SAN FRANCISCO, Sept 25 (Reuters) - Critics of Facebook Inc FB.O, including the architects of an advertising boycott against the company, on Friday launched a rival oversight board to review the company's content moderation practices.
+SAN FRANCISCO, Sept 25 (Reuters) - Critics of Facebook Inc FB.O, including the organizers of an advertising boycott against the company, on Friday launched their own oversight board to review the company's content moderation practices.

+The launch comes a day after Facebook's officially-mandated Oversight Board said it would start work in mid-late October, nearly a year behind schedule.

 The new group, which bills itself as the "Real Facebook Oversight Board," counts among its initial members the heads of three U.S. civil rights groups, the former president of Estonia and the former head of election integrity at Facebook.

-The announced launch comes a day after Facebook's officially-mandated Oversight Board said it would start work in mid-late October, nearly a year behind schedule.

-That delay means the official Facebook-funded board is unlikely to review cases related to the Nov.
+The delay of the launch of the official Facebook-funded board means it is unlikely to review cases related to the Nov.
 3 U.S. election, which has generated some of the most contentious issues faced by the world's biggest social network.

-The rival board plans to move at a faster clip.
-It will hold its first general meeting next week, it said in a statement, and focus squarely on election topics, including voter suppression, election security and misinformation.
+The rival board plans to move faster, it said in a statement.
+It will hold its first general meeting next week, and focus squarely on election topics, including voter suppression, election security and misinformation, it said.

 Facebook "responds to criticism with bad faith statements and cosmetic changes," said board member Roger McNamee, an early investor in Facebook who turned critical of its leaders over their handling of misuse of the platform in the 2016 election.